Iconic (concert): Synopsis and reception

 The concert tour was met with positive responses from critics.
-In a review of the opening night, Leah Salterio writing for ABS-CBNnews.com deemed it an emotional show and described it as a "trip down memory lane".
+In a review of the opening night, Leah Salterio writing for News.ABS-CBN.com deemed it an emotional show and described it as a "trip down memory lane".
 She commended the pair's palpable chemistry and united performance.
 Salterio concluded, "Two hours will never be enough to squeeze in all the memorable hits of the two superstar singers in just one concert, performed in only one stage."
 The following concerts for the duration of the tour were also met with high praise: Rito Asilo of the Philippine Daily Inquirer lauded the June 2022 production at the Resorts Word Manila for showcasing "entertainment" and "nostalgia", and opined that each entertainer gave the other the opportunity to be the center of attention, while acknowledging their different types of success.
 He complimented Velasquez's unrivaled "technique and mastery of her voice", while he appreciated Cuneta's performances that "brings out the heart and soul of any song she sings".
 For the joint venture, the pair won Best Collaboration in a Concert at the 2019 Aliw Awards.
 At the 2021 Star Awards for Music, the tour received a nomination in the category for Concert of the Year, while Velasquez was named Female Concert Performer of the Year.

 Set list

 The set list given below was performed on October 18, 2019.
-The list evolved over the course of the concert tour, and sometimes included other numbers.
-These included covers of songs by the Eraserheads, Kamikazee, and Ben&Ben.